 Below follows a list of the sub-components that constitute this component:

-The OPTIONAL PolicyByRef element, if present, MUST contain one instance of a sub-component, which provides a reference to a human readable policy document.
+The OPTIONAL PolicyByRef element, if present, MUST contain one instance of a sub-component, which provides a reference to a human readible policy document.
 This element MUST satisfy the requirements specified in this document in section 3.1.8.

-The OPTIONAL PolicyByDef element, if present, MUST contain one instance of a sub-component, which contains a machine readable policy document.
+The OPTIONAL PolicyByDef element, if present, MUST contain one instance of a sub-component, which contains a machine readible policy document.
 This element MUST satisfy the requirements specified in [DSS-v2.0] for the Any component.
-The detailed syntax and semantics of the machine readable policy document MUST be defined by profiles or extensions of [DSS-v2.0] or specifications referenced in such documents.
+The detailed syntax and semantics of the machine readibly policy document MUST be defined by profiles or extensions of [DSS-v2.0] or specifications referenced in such documents.

 The OPTIONAL EarlierPolicy element, if present, MAY occur zero or more times containing a URI, which refers to an earlier policy document.